Distant Melody

 Install instructions

-1. To install the game on Android, download the .apk file to your Android device, open it, and press “Install.”
+- Download the .apk file above, open it, and press “Install.”

-2. If the installation fails, it may be because of low disk space.
-Try deleting a few items and trying again.
+- If the installation fails, it may be because of low disk space.
+Delete a few items and try again.

 Development log